OCA/l10n-netherlands/l10n_nl_tax_statement/README.rst

 #.
 Go to the menu: Reports > Taxes Balance > NL BTW Statement
 #.
 Create a statement, providing a name and specifying start date and end date
 #.
-Press the Recompute button to calculate the report: the report lines will be displayed in the tab Statement
+Press the Update button to calculate the report: the report lines will be displayed in the tab Statement
 #.
 Press the Post button to set the status of the statement to Posted; the statements set to this state cannot be modified anymore
 #.
 If you need to recalculate or modify or delete a statement already set to Posted status you need first to set it back to Draft status: press the button Reset to Draft